indrekots/indrekots.github.io/_posts/articles/2016-11-09-running-a-dropwizard-application-in-intellij-eclipse-and-netbeans.md

 aging: true
 ---

 [Dropwizard](http://www.dropwizard.io) is a framework for building [RESTful](https://www.sitepoint.com/what-does-restful-really-mean/) web services in Java.
 Similar to [Spring Boot](https://projects.spring.io/spring-boot/), Dropwizard applications are packaged into an executable *fat* JAR file.
-All external libraries your application depends on are present in a single file.
-The same artifact can be promoted from test to staging to production while being sure there’s no version changes in libraries used.
 In addition to executing a Dropwizard application from the command line, you can increase your productivity by configuring your IDE to do that for you.
 I'm going to be looking at how to run a Dropwizard application in [IntelliJ IDEA](https://www.jetbrains.com/idea/), [Eclipse](https://eclipse.org/downloads/) and [NetBeans](https://netbeans.org/).

 To execute a Dropwizard application, its `main` method needs to be called with the correct arguments.
 When you execute a JAR file from the command line, the JVM reads the entry point to your application from the `MANIFEST.MF` file.
 It contains key-value pairs and the key we're interested in is `Main-Class`.
 In a Dropwizard application, this is set to your `Applicaiton` class.